UNINETTSigma2/documentation/files_storage/nird/cdl-cache-hydrator.md

 ![CDL data caching on hpc pipeline](img/cdl-workflow-hydrator-pipeline.png)

 ### CDL project registered on NIRD
-Each CDL project has its master copy on NIRD Data Lake which is accessible via both POSIX and S3 protocols.
-(NFS access is also available).
+Each CDL project has its master copy on NIRD Data Lake which is accessible via both POSIX and S3 protocols (NFS access is also available).

-These projects are called with the following naming format `NSxxxxxB` (e.g. NS160003B).
+These projects are called with the following naming format `NSxxxxB` (e.g. NS16003B).
 Each project is available read-only to any POSIX user having access to NIRD and users having access to the S3 endpoint on NIRD, https://s3.nird.sigma2.no.

-Each CDL project has a curresponding S3 bucket following the naming format `cdl-nsxxxxb-service`, e.g. `cdl-ns160003b-wrf`.
+Each CDL project has a curresponding S3 bucket following the naming format `cdl-nsxxxxb-service`, e.g. `cdl-ns16003b-wrf`.
 Note that the bucket name uses lowercase and the project name must match exactly even though it is in lowercase.

-### CDL Hydrator on HPCs
+### CDL Hydrator on HPCs (Caching CDL data on HPCs)

 For each service a dedicated hydrator is running on each relevant HPC system. e.g. one for wrf, noresm, etc.
 The hydrator continuously monitors a shared configuration directory for data requests.
 When a valid request file is detected, the hydrator fetches the specified data from the CDL S3 bucket and writes it to the local cache on the HPC filesystem.